Ashika Ranganath: Career

 Ashika Ranganath started her acting career with Crazy Boy in 2016, directed by Mahesh Babu, who picked her during a Clean and Clear Fresh Face Bangalore contest.
 She was nominated for SIIMA Award for Best Female Debut – Kannada.
 In 2017, she appeared in Mass Leader alongside Shivrajkumar, Mugulu Nage opposite Ganesh, which were commercially successful.
-In 2018, she appeared in Raju Kannada Medium, Thayige Thakka Maga and Raambo 2.
+In 2018, she appeared in Raju Kannada Medium, Thayige Thakka Maga (2018 film) and Raambo 2.
 In Raambo 2, she played the lead opposite Sharan and received her first SIIMA Award for Best Actress – Kannada.
 The film was a box office success.

 After a small hiatus, Ashika Ranganath appeared in the song "Pataki Poriyo" in Kotigobba 3 with Sudeepa.
 Later, she appeared in Madhagaja opposite Sriimurali, which won her the SIIMA Award for Best Actress – Kannada.
 It was a box office success and A Shraddha of The New Indian Express noted, "Ashika has a different role to play and she brings elegance to the film as a rural belle."

 Ashika had five film released in 2022.
 She first appeared in the titular song of James.
 She then appeared in Avatara Purusha, Ranganath with Sharan, in Garuda and in Kaaneyaadavara Bagge Prakatane.
 She then played the lead opposite Ishaan in Raymo, an average grosser.
 Sridevi S stated, "Ashika has pulled off her dual-shade role easily.
 She looks very pretty and convincing."
 She received her third SIIMA Award for Best Actress – Kannada nomination.
 She then made her Tamil film debut opposite Atharvaa in Pattathu Arasan.

 In 2023, Ashika Ranganath made her Telugu film debut opposite Nandamuri Kalyan Ram in Amigos.
 In 2024, she appeared opposite Nagarjuna in Naa Saami Ranga which was moderate success.
 Neeshitha Nyayapati called her the "screen stealer".
 Ashika then appeared in two Kannada films - Avatara Purusha 2 and O2.
 Vivek MV of The Hindu noted, "Ashika is a revelation, unveiling the talented performer in her."

 Ashika will next appear in Gatha Vaibhava directed by Simple Suni, in Miss You alongside Siddarth, and in Vishwambhara, with Chiranjeevi.